The IAS Visa Wizard is the easy way to find the correct visa for you

 We understand that the application process for EEA Permanent Residence can be time-consuming and potentially confusing.
 Our expert immigration lawyers can assist you with your application to ensure that you do not make any costly or delaying mistakes.

 Our lawyers can:

-Get in touch with us today to speak with one of our immigration lawyers about the application for EEA Permanent Residence processing time.
+Get in touch with us today on 0333 363 8577 free or use our online contact form to speak with one of our immigration lawyers about the application for EEA Permanent Residence processing time.

 Comprehensive immigration advice tailored to your circumstances and goals